socks5-sniffer/socks5-sniffer/README.md

 **socks5-sniffer/socks5-sniffer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-# 🏗️ After an exhausting career in military and construction, I am hanging my tool belt up for some lumbar support and a cool coffee mug.

-Newly budding developer with an interest in security.
-I started out curious on how passwords were salted/ hashed and...well I kept reading.

-genAI is helping me through the giant hurdles that held me back from learning to code before, and I am so thankful for it.

-Reach out and let me know what I am doing wrong and I will thank you big!

-## 🔒 Never-Change Security Notes

-My projects will generally focus on access control, API Security, and Data Protection.
+My focus other than fun projects will generally revolve around access control, API Security, and Data Protection.
 Other security practices executed to keep the code safe and stable include:

 Safe Input Handling:
 All user input is checked and sanitized.
 For example, database queries use prepared statements to avoid SQL injection.